gilescope/book-exploring-async-basics/src/2_async_history.md

 # Async history

 In the start computers had one CPU and it executed a set of instructions written by a programmer one by one.
 No scheduling, no threads, no multitasking.
 This was how computers worked for a long time.
-We're talking back when the days where a program looked like this:
+We're talking back when the days where a program looked like a deck of these:

 ![Image](./images/punched_card_deck.jpg)

-There were operating systems being researched though and when personal computing started to grow in the 80's we had operating systems like DOS.
+There were operating systems being researched even very early and when personal computing started to grow in the 80's operating systems like DOS was the standard on most consumer PCs.

-They usually yielded control of the entire CPU to the program currently executing and it was up to the programmer to make things work and implement any kind of multitasking for their program.
-This worked fine, but as interactive UIs using a mouse and windowed operating systems became the norm, this simply couldn't work anymore.
+These operating systems usually yielded control of the entire CPU to the program currently executing and it was up to the programmer to make things work and implement any kind of multitasking for their program.
+This worked fine, but as interactive UIs using a mouse and windowed operating systems became the norm, this model simply couldn't work anymore.

 ## Non-preemptive multitasking